netdata/netdata/web/server/README.md

 -   Redirect all incoming HTTP web server requests to HTTPS.
 Applies to the dashboard, the API, `netdata.conf` and badges.
 -   Allow incoming child connections to use both unencrypted and encrypted communications for streaming.

 To change this behavior, you need to modify the `bind to` setting in the `[web]` section of `netdata.conf`.
-At the end of each port definition, you can append `^SSL=force` or `^SSL=optional`.
+At the end of each port definition, append `^SSL=force` or `^SSL=optional`.
 What happens with these settings differs, depending on whether the port is used for HTTP/S requests, or for streaming.

 | SSL setting | HTTP requests|HTTPS requests|Unencrypted Streams|Encrypted Streams|
 |:---------:|:-----------:|:------------:|:-----------------:|:----------------|